fcuzzocrea/OrbitalMechanics2016/README.md

 __OrbitalMechanics2016__
 ===============

-_Files and scripts for the assigments required for the course of Orbital Mechanics, PoliMI Fall 2016_
+_Files and scripts done for the assigments required for the course of Orbital Mechanics, PoliMI Fall 2016_

 __Overview of contents:__